The Business (film): Plot

 The film is narrated by Frankie, a young everyman living in South East London during the Thatcher era of the 1980s specifically 1984, with little hope of ever making anything of himself, yet he dreams of "being somebody" and escaping his lonely, dreary lifestyle.
 After severely beating his mother's abusive boyfriend, he becomes a fugitive, and through family connections escapes to the Costa del Sol.
-His job there is to deliver a bag containing money to "Playboy Charlie", an expat and criminal-on-the-run, a suave and dapper man who runs his own nightclub.
+His job there is to deliver a bag containing money to "Playboy Charlie", a suave expat and fugitive who runs his own nightclub.
 Impressed by Frankie's honesty in not opening the bag, Charlie takes a liking to Frankie, introduces him to his business associates, including the psychopathic Sammy, and invites him to remain in Spain and work as his driver.

-Frankie discovers that they are in fact the "Peckham Four", wanted for armed robbery back in Britain.
-However, Frankie decides he prefers an exciting life of sun, drugs, women, money, fast cars, designer clothes, and a reputation, as opposed to being a nobody back in London.
-Frankie soon accepts and becomes involved in the business of smuggling hashish across the Strait of Gibraltar from Morocco, in which children are used although the children are sometimes shot dead by the Spanish Navy patrolmen.
+Frankie discovers that Charlie and his associates are in fact the "Peckham Four", wanted for armed robbery back in Britain.
+However, Frankie decides he prefers the excitement, wealth, status, and luxury that Charlie's gang offers, as opposed to his previous unremarkable life in London.
+Frankie therefore joins Charlie in the business of smuggling hashish across the Strait of Gibraltar from Morocco.